DarrienG/terminal-typeracer-mirror/README.md

 Hit ^C at any time to quit.

 ## Building
-You need rust version 1.33.0 or higher (using some newer time APIs) and OpenSSL.
+You need rust version 1.33.0 or higher (using some newer time APIs) and git.
+If you're on macOS, you'll probably need to install openssl too.
-Generally the package you're looking for is libssl-dev

 ```bash
 $ cargo build --release